Experts In This Article

 There are countless types of legal issues.
-Some are more complex and difficult to resolve than others.
-Whether you are considering an attorney who bills at a lower hourly rate or a higher one, the hourly rate is not the only important question.
+Even in a specific practice area like personal injury law, some cases are more complex and difficult to resolve than others.
+Whether you are considering an attorney who bills at a lower or a higher hourly rate, the hourly rate is not the only important question.
 You will be working with your attorney, possibly for a long time, on a problem that is extremely important to you.

-When you meet with a prospective attorney, make sure your business styles and personalities form a good fit.
-Do you feel confident asking questions or intimidated?
+When you meet with a prospective attorney, make sure your business styles and personalities are a good fit.
+Do you feel confident asking your lawyer questions, or do they intimidate or irritate you?
 How does the lawyer communicate with clients?
 Are you comfortable with their means of communication and typical response time?
 Naturally, the law firm may have other cases to handle, but are you confident that your case will receive the attention it deserves?

 With all this in mind, take the time to seek out information about a lawyer and interview them before you agree to work with them.
 The time you take finding the right lawyer can make all the difference in your case.